 If the wound bleeds again, apply pressure or use a styptic pencil or powder.

-Bandage the Paw
+4. Bandage the paw.

-- You can try wrapping the paw in a loose-fitting bandage, using first aid tape to hold in place.
+- You can try wrapping the paw in a loose-fitting bandage, using first-aid tape to hold in place.

-Another method is to place a clean sock on the paw and tape it into place.
+- Another method is to place a clean sock on the paw and tape it into place.
 A sock often works better than a regular bandage because it’s less restrictive for the movement of the paw, which makes it more likely that your dog will not pull it off.

-Change the bandage or sock every day to assess the state of the healing process and to keep the area clean.
+Change the bandage or sock once daily to check the healing process and to keep the area clean.

 Check the paw for the following signs of infection:

 - Bleeding that may or may not be mixed with pus

 If you see signs of infection, take your dog to the vet immediately.
 Your vet will most likely prescribe antibiotics to clear up the infection.